 The symptoms and signs of a deviated septum can interfere with one’s daily tasks or quality of life.
-For instance, people with a deviated septum may often have to breathe through their mouths, leading to dry mouth.
-Breathing issues from a deviated septum can lead also lead to sleeping problems and an inability to perform physically demanding activities like exercise.
+For instance, people with a deviated septum may often have to breathe through their mouths, leading to a dry mouth.
+Breathing issues from a deviated septum can also lead to sleeping problems and an inability to perform physically demanding activities like exercise.

 In more severe cases, a deviated septum can cause permanent damage to the sinus and nasal mucosa.
 This is due to the nasal cavity’s altered ventilation.

 If you exhibit a few or all symptoms of a deviated septum that don’t go away with regular treatment (such as medicines and nasal sprays), contact your doctor.
 Prompt treatment can be greatly beneficial, especially if you have a severe case.